BashSenpai/cli/README.md

 senpai become angry pirate
 ```

 This command changes the persona of BashSenpai to an angry pirate, adding a fun twist to the responses.
-You are not limitted to a certain list of characters and can write anything you want here.
+You are not limited to a certain list of characters and can write anything you want here.
 Our smartly-designed backend API with multi-level prompts and instructions makes sure all crazy ideas can integrate nicely with the core functionality of the tool.

 * Ask a question: